kirbyes/ECE434/hw02/ReadMe.md

 Results are summarized in the table above.

+Run the program by first running `chmod +x toggle.py`.
+Then run `./toggle.py`.
+It takes in a gpio pin int the form "P9_11" and the sleep time.

 ## C

 Results are summarized in the table above.

+Create the executable by running the makefile with `make`.
+Then run the program with `./togglegpiolseek`.
+Takes in a sleep time as an argument.
+Uses gpio pin 11 on P9.

 ## Security

+* Changed the ssh port number from 22.
+* Set it up so that it would only accept ssh connections from on campus by using ACCEPT and DROP.
+* Edited the fail2ban config file so that it would reject ssh connections for 15 minutes after 2 failed attempts.

 ## Etch-A-Sketch